shierve/nem-trezor/readme.md

 import { TrezorAccount } from 'nem-trezor';

 // 0.
 This function will bootstrap both the internal nem-library for nem-trezor and the local one
-// if the local one has already been bootstrapped then you need to run NEMLibrary.reset() first TrezorAccount.bootstrap(NetworkTypes.TEST_NET);
+// if the local version of nem-library and the one in nem-trezor don't match then this will give problems NEMLibrary.bootstrap(NetworkTypes.TEST_NET);

 // 1.
 Get the first account of the trezor device.
 Change the number for different accounts.
 This will prompt a confirmation on the device.
 TrezorAccount.getAccount(0)